SouthernMethodistUniversity/hpc_docs/docs/examples/conda/README.md

 conda env create -f environment.yml -n conda_env
 ```

+### Examples

+The following are examples of how you might start to build your environment
+for a few different usage cases.
+These are the source files we use on
+the web portal, if you choose to build a custom environment from the form.

+It is likely that these will not meet the needs of any specific use case,
+but you can add or remove packages as needed for your particular needs.

+- Example of an environment for *data science*, [datascience.yml](datascience.yml).
+- Example of an environment for *bioinformatics*, [bioinformatics.yml](bioinformatics.yml).
+- Example of an environment for *machine learning with SKLearn*, [sklearn.yml](sklearn.yml).
+- Example of an environment for *R*, [r.yml](r.yml)

 ## Using the HPC Portal

 If you are running interactive sessions through the portal using JupyterLab,